moj-analytical-services/rpackage_training/README.md

 * Create a testing file for the wrangle data function.
 * We will use one test - give it an appropriate name.
 * Include the `testing_df` data frame in the test and then add expectations to test the four points listed above.
+* Run `devtools::check()` - this will also run the tests alongside the other checks.
+* If all the checks pass, commit and push the testing files and the DESCRIPTION file.

 ### Add a Readme